alabou/bcp-006-01/docs/NMOS With H.264.md

 - [Components](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#components)
   The Flow resource MUST indicate the color (sub-)sampling, width, height and depth of the associated uncompressed picture using the `components` attribute.
-  The `components` array values MUST correspond to the stream's current active parameter sets values.
-A Flow MUST track the stream's current active parameter sets.
+  The `components` array values MUST correspond to the stream's current active parameter set values.
+A Flow MUST track the stream's current active parameter set.

-- [ ] ST 2110-22 does not require sampling or depth.
-RFC 6184 does not define any such parameters.The information MUST be derived from the H.264 active parameter sets by the Receiver.
-If teh streams complies with ST 2110-22, the width and height MUST comply with the stream's active parameter sets.
+  Informative note: ST 2110-22 does not require the `sampling` or `depth` SDP parameters.
+RFC 6184 does not define any such SDP parameters.
+The `sampling`, `width`, `heigh`t and `depth` of the associated uncompressed picture MUST be derived from the H.264 active parameter set by the Receiver.

+  If a stream complies with other specifications in addition to RFC 6184 about the parameters declared in the "fmtp=" attribute of an SDP transport file, those parameters MUST comply with the stream's active parameter sets.

 - [ ] All the information encoded in the `components` attribute MUST also be provided in the SDP transport file.
 What a Controller observe, a Receiver shall also observe it.
+There is an exception with in-band parameter sets where the information is provided in-band for the Receiver, not in the SDP transport file.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
   The Flow resource MUST indicate the H.264 profile, which defines algorithmic features and limits that shall be supported by all decoders conforming to that profile.
 The Flow's `profile` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional according to RCS 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value in which case it MAY be omited.